 I just got home from a wonderful vacation, and as I was getting back into the preschool teaching zone, I decided I wanted to do a different circle time activity than I had planned.
-This is a simple and perfect last minute circle time activity for classrooms that celebrate Easter, like my Christian church run preschool class.
+This is a simple and perfect last minute Easter circle time activity for classrooms that celebrate Easter, like my Christian church-run preschool class.
 The book can be almost any book about Easter Eggs, but my favorite is below.

 Gather your materials.
-You will need the Easter egg printables ( print out as many as you need), a laminator and magnets if you want to do the activity on a magnet board, some scissors, and a basket.
-Print out at least two sheets of each page of the Easter egg patterns, cut out, laminate and add magnets if you please.
+You will need the Easter egg printables (print out as many as you need), a laminator, magnets if you want to do the activity on a magnet board, some scissors, and a basket.
+Print out at least two sheets of each page of the Easter egg patterns, cut out, laminate, and add magnets if you please.

 Click on the image or the title to print the pdfs.

 The Best Easter Eggs Ever!
 By Jerry Smath is my favorite book in this pack.
 The story follows the Easter bunny and his three young assistant bunnies as they prepare for their big day.
 The Easter Bunny is getting tired and a little bored of his polka dot design for the eggs.
 He decides to send out his assistants in search of new designs.
 The little bunnies head out with one egg and paints to all different places to find inspiration.
 When one of the little bunnies is captivated by the night sky, she doesn’t notice how dark it is and how lost she has gotten.
 The Easter Bunny and his other assistants find her, and in the morning the new designs are celebrated.

 Place one the eggs of each pair around the room, or on the magnet board.
 Place the other egg of each pair in your basket.